alphagov/govuk-puppet/development-vm/README.md

 ## 9. Keeping your VM up to date

 There are a few scripts that should be run regularly to keep your VM up to date.
-In the `development` there is `update-git.sh` and `update-bundler.sh` to keep your projects up to date.
+In `development` there is `update-git.sh` and `update-bundler.sh` to help keep your projects and their dependencies up to date.
 Also, `govuk_puppet` should be run from anywhere on the VM regularly.

 All of the above can be run at once with a single command `update-all.sh`.